mediascape/discovery-extension/README.md

-Radiodan Discovery extensions
+MediaScape Discovery extensions
 ===

-This Chrome Extension listens for Radiodan services on the local network (found by the Discovery Helper Chrome App) and allows them to be controlled.
+This Chrome Extension listens for MediaScape radio services on the local network (found by the Discovery Helper Chrome App) and allows them to be controlled.

 Remote control
 ---